kokadva/system-design-practice/README.md

 #### How to run:
 Run command: `docker-compose up`

-### Project 2: Simple load balancing of a stateless server app
+### Project 2: Example of building a simple app in Kubernetes

 #### Description:
 A server with external IP on request save it in the database and sends a message to the RabbitMQ, a simple